-(Related: Is it OK to retire with a mortgage?)
+(Learn more: Is it OK to retire with a mortgage? )

-That said, it may make sense to refinance your mortgage loan, if the lower rate saves you money after expenses.
+That said, it may make sense to refinance your mortgage loan to lower your monthly expenses, if you can still secure a lower rate than you currently pay.
 Those who intend to renovate or relocate in the near-term may also wish to close on their new loan before they stop receiving a paycheck, as borrowing money in retirement can be more challenging, said Halverson.
 “It’s certainly easier to refinance a loan to a lower rate while you are still collecting wages,” he said.

 Plan for healthcare costs

 If you plan to retire before you are eligible for Medicare, the federal government’s health insurance program for those age 65 and older (and some younger people with disabilities), you’ll need to factor in the cost of private health insurance for the gap years until you are Medicare eligible.

 “Some employers allow retirees to continue on their plan at a much better rate (than you’d find on the private market), but for other companies that’s not an option,” said Halverson.
 “You need to be sure you have a bridge.”

 Once you are Medicare eligible, you’ll need to decide whether it makes sense to purchase a supplemental policy to cover some of the costs traditional Medicare doesn’t pay for, including copays and deductibles.